ricksikka1/ricksikka1/README.md

 I'm currently a fourth year student at the University of Waterloo studying Computer Engineering

-I will be working at Citadel this upcoming Fall and I am open to New Grad 2022 Oppertunities
+I will be working at Citadel this upcoming Fall and I am open to New Grad 2022 Opportunities

 My specialities are Backend, Full Stack and Infrastructure development 👨‍💻